ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 Running `basemount-cmd` without arguments also shows a description for each command.

-### List of commands by entity

- - Projects/{project-name}/AppResults/{appresult-name}: mark-as-complete
- - Projects/{project-name}/Samples/{sample-name}: mark-as-complete

 ### Description of commands

+ - **refresh**: Refresh this directory and sub-directories
+   *Available in: all entities and lists thereof*

+ - **move-to-trash**: Delete current entity (Warning: current directory will become invalid)
+   *Available in: project, run, sample, appresult and appsession entities*

+ - **move-files-only-to-trash**: Delete files from Data directory, preserves metadata
+   *Available in: run entities*

+ - **restore-from-trash**: Restore entity to main account - Warning: current directory disappears
+   *Available in: .Trash/{entity-name} directories*

- - mark-as-complete: Finalize and switch (sample or appresult) to read-only.
-Change the state of the associated appsession to Complete.
+ - **mark-as-complete**: Finalize and switch (sample or appresult) to read-only.
+Change the state of the associated appsession to Complete
+   *Available in: sample and appresult entities*

+ - **unmount**: Force unmount.
+Warning: the current directory will become invalid
+   *Available in: top level directory*

 Note: Commands that are not listed here are "use at your own risk", and may disappear in future versions (well... those listed here may disappear as well anyway... it's an alpha release after all).